Telephone Triage

 - The patient agrees to the plan.

-A key element to documentation is to elicit and document what the patient plans to do at the end of the call.
+A key element of documentation is to elicit and document what the patient plans to do at the end of the call.
 This will demonstrate that there was agreement to a certain plan of action.
 Further, it ensures that the patient understands what to do and under what conditions they may need to ask for further help.
 The chain of command may also be used; nurses should not be afraid to go to the next higher level.

 RISK MANAGEMENT ISSUES